BLE Beacon Technology in Retail: Limitations and Deployment Challenges

 If relevance is important in the battle for shoppers' adoption of proximity services, timing is even more so, and here too beacons present some challenges.

-Imagine walking into a retail store and receiving a "Welcome to (insert store name)" message on your retail app some 10 or 15 seconds later.
+Imagine walking into a retail store and receiving a "Welcome to (insert store name)" message on your beacon-enabled app some 10 or 15 seconds later.
 It's a bit... late, isn't it?

 Your customers are used to shopping online, where a second is too long to wait for the response to a mouse click.
 So when shopping in a physical store, they probably won't take kindly to push notifications which arrive too late to be meaningful.
 But this is always a risk with beacons at their current level of development.